If your computer isn’t used in an environment where much security is necessary, you can enable Windows 10 auto login.

 - Hover your mouse pointer over ‘New’ and left-click on the ‘String Value’ item in the pop-out menu.

 - Type ‘DefaultPassword’ into the name box without the quotes and press the Enter key on your keyboard.

 Right-click on the value called ‘DefaultPassword’.
-Left-click on the ‘Modify…’ item in the contextual menu.
+Hit the ‘Modify…’ item in the contextual menu.

-In the Value Data text box, type your password and left-click on the ‘OK’ button to save it.
+In the Value Data text box, type your password and hit the ‘OK’ button to save it.

 4. Create the AutoAdmin